jimdigriz/bratwurst/README.md

  1. `root` is never permitted to SSH in (as well as being password-less)
  1. to become `root` you use `su`

+**N.B.** on first boot the system has to generate SSH host keys which takes typically around five minutes to complete.
+Until this process is finished you will get 'Connection Refused' as the SSH server cannot start till this process completes

 ## Running

 To build the `qemu/mipsel` board firmware and automatically start up QEMU instance of BRatWuRsT you run: